 There is a number of ways to experience the city’s numerous archaeological sites.
 Something unique to do in Athens alone is to pack a picnic of your favorite Greek foods and enjoy them in the park across from the Acropolis.
 Here is the best spot for incredible views.

-What is the Best time of Year to Visit Athens?
+What is the Best Time of Year to Visit Athens?

 Athens is a great destination for solo travelers all year round.
 However, the best time to visit is between April and October when the weather is warm and sunny.

 Visiting mainland Greece in the summer months is HOT, HOT, HOT.
 Athens might be best saved for the milder temperatures, like in November or December for example.
-If you do come in summer, check out the best beaches near Athens.

 Taking a leisurely stroll through the Ancient Agora is more fun when you trying to hide from the sun.